GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 #figure(
   include("figures/loss_illustration.typ"),
+  caption: flex-caption(
+      short: [
+        Illustrative example of a poor network prediction and the corresponding ground truth spectrum.
+      ],
-  caption: [
+      long: [
-    Fictive example of a poor network prediction (in red) along with the corresponding ground truth spectrum (in violet) ],
+        Illustrative example of a poor network prediction (in red) and the corresponding ground truth spectrum (in violet).
+      ],
+    ),
 )
 <fig:ssl:multi_source:loss_illustration>